Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 Cobots

-The expression ”Cobot ” is short for collaborative robot.
-It is a robot designed to collaborate with humans.
-The cobot is therefore forced to operate within certain parameters to be allowed to work in the same area as humans, this is maximum speed, safety measures and human supervision.
-This means that a cobot is limited to productions where the speed of the conveyor/production does not exceed the speed of the cobot.
-They are well suited for operations where humans work closely or even alongside the conveyor, such as pick and place, polishing, grinding and machine tending tasks.
+The cobot is required to operate within certain parameters to be permitted to work in the same area as humans: maximum speed, safety measures, and human supervision.
+This means that a cobot is limited to operations where the speed of the conveyor or production does not exceed the speed of the cobot.
+They are well-suited for tasks where humans work closely or even alongside the conveyor, such as pick and place, polishing, grinding, and machine tending tasks.

-A few of the advantages with a cobot is the short installation time, easy interface and flexibility.
-A complete cobot palletizing solution can be installed in a matter of weeks, including everything from validation, fabrication and installation.
+Some advantages of a cobot are the short installation time, easy interface, and flexibility.
+A complete cobot palletizing solution can be installed in a matter of weeks, encompassing everything from validation and fabrication to installation.

-This case story is an example of how fast it can be done
+This case story is an example of how quickly it can be done

 illustration of a cobot palletizing solution with two conveyors using the Pally software

-A robot is not bound by the same parameters as the cobot, such as speed limitation, because it usually needs to be caged.
-Automation with a robot requires a “fixed workcell” to operate safely, which translates to a more comprehensive installation process and space requirements.
+A robot is not bound by the same parameters as a cobot, such as speed limitations, because it usually requires a cage.
+Automation with a robot requires a “fixed workcell” to operate safely, which necessitates a more comprehensive installation process and increased space requirements.
 On the other hand, the industrial robot is a more capable piece of machinery in terms of payload and speed.

-For high volume production and fast conveyors, a robot is better suited than a cobot since it can operate at a higher pace.
-Another benefit of an industrial robot is that once the robot is installed with fencing and safety measures, it does not require human supervision.
+For high-volume production and fast conveyors, a robot is better suited than a cobot, as it can operate at a higher pace.
+Another benefit of an industrial robot is that, once installed with fencing and safety measures, it does not require human supervision.
 Lastly, reach should also be considered an advantage for robots as they can palletize higher and need less programming to adjust for reach issues.

 Palletizers

 1. Palletizing Robots – a good choice for many, these are designed to carry heavy payloads and have a long reach.
-They are usually made with an axis coupling, this means that two or more of the robot’s joints are linked together, by doing this it increases payload capacity and speed.
+They are usually made with an axis coupling, which means that two or more of the robot’s joints are linked together.
+By doing this, it increases payload capacity and speed.

 2. 6-Axis Industrial Robots – These robots are more flexible and suited to perform a variety of tasks.
-They are available in many different sizes, this means that finding one suited for your project should be easy.
-6-axis robots are currently the robots that are capable of the largest payload on the market.
+They are available in various sizes, making it easy to find one that suits your project.

-3. Delta Robots – they are normally used as a high-speed pick and place robot, but it is possible to program one to be used as a palletizing robot.
+3. Delta Robots – they are typically used as high-speed pick and place robots, but it is possible to program one to serve as a palletizing robot.

-4. SCARA Robots – Not all industrial robots are big, Scara robots are smaller robots with a payload capacity from 3 – 20kg.
+4. SCARA Robots – Not all industrial robots are big.
+Scara robots are smaller robots with a payload capacity ranging from 3 to 20 kg.
 The Scara robots are designed to only move along the x and y axis, while the Z axis is locked in place.
 Usually used for light and detailed tasks, but can also be used for palletizing.

-5. Gantry Robots – Also known as cartesian or linear robots, they are mounted on an overhead system which allows horizontal movement.
-They are capable of large payloads and usually perform pick and place tasks.
+5. Gantry Robots – Also known as Cartesian or linear robots, they are mounted on an overhead system that allows horizontal movement.
+They are capable of handling large payloads and typically perform pick-and-place tasks.

-6. Collaborative Robots – “Cobots” differ from traditional industrial robots as they are meant to share workspace alongside people and are easy to operate.
-Because of this, cobots are smaller and slower.
-They are designed with smooth edges and come with an easy-to-use interface which makes anyone a programming expert.
+6. Collaborative Robots – “Cobots” differ from traditional industrial robots in that they are designed to share workspace alongside people and are easy to operate.
+Due to this, cobots are generally smaller and slower.
+They are designed with smooth edges and come with an easy-to-use interface, which makes anyone a programming expert.

-A cobot can go straight to work in the production area without major changes to the production line and facilities.
-Like stated above the cobot palletizer must operate within certain parameters, for a lot of enterprises this is the deciding factor when it comes to choosing between a cobot and a robot.
+A cobot can go straight to work in the production area without significant changes to the production line and facilities.
+As stated above, the cobot palletizer must operate within certain parameters.
+For many enterprises, these are the deciding factors when choosing between a cobot and a robot:

 • How fast is the conveyor?